maltewassermann/gammafix/README.md

 ## Usage
 - Drag'n'drop your PNG images into the application icon
-- it will clean-up your files automatically and duplicate your file with the suffix 'fix.png'
+- It will clean-up your files automatically and duplicate your file with the suffix 'fix.png'

 ## Build dependencies
 - [Platypus](http://sveinbjorn.org/platypus) – Mac OS X developer tool that creates application bundles from scripts